Bostna/streamlit-main/README.md

-# When AI Sees Litter · Shibuya
+# When AI Sees Litter

 A Streamlit app that uses a YOLO model to detect three waste types: **Clear plastic bottle**, **Drink can**, **Styrofoam piece**.
 The app supports **Upload image** and **Camera**.
 Currently, it shows city-specific disposal guidance for **Shibuya** and SDG tiles for context.